dpars34/flashy-privacy-policy/README.md

 We do not sell, trade, or otherwise transfer your personal information to outside parties, except:

 Service Providers: We may share your data with trusted third-party service providers who help us operate the app.
-Legal Obligations: If required by law, we may disclose your information to comply with legal obligations or protect the rights and safety of [App Name] and its users.
+Legal Obligations: If required by law, we may disclose your information to comply with legal obligations or protect the rights and safety of Flashy and its users.

 ## 4. Data Security
 We implement a variety of security measures to protect your personal information.
 However, no method of data transmission or storage is 100% secure, and we cannot guarantee its absolute security.